 The size and quality of your professional network is often claimed as the single biggest factor in determining how successful your career will be.

-What’s strange, then, is that, other than plonking up a bog-standard website and occasionally handing out a few business cards, most people put little effort into
+What’s strange, then, is that, other than plonking up a bog-standard website and occasionally handing out a few business cards, most people put little effort into actually building one.

 Put these four methods into practice today and build an online network that any professional at the peak of their career would be proud of.